eclipse/xtext/xtext-website/documentation/310_eclipse_support.md

 ## Project Wizard

-The `newProjectWizardForEclipse` fragment generates a wizard that clients of your language can use to create model projects.
+The MWE2 workflow can generate a wizard that clients of your language can use to create model projects.
 This will be generated in the `.ui` project, and the `plugin.xml` will have to be manually merged with the `plugin.xml_gen`.

-This fragment must be explicitly enabled in the MWE2 file in the `language` section as follows
+This must be explicitly specified in the MWE2 file in the `language` section as follows

 ```mwe2
 newProjectWizardForEclipse = {